chrisfernandes18/Simple-CLI-Sentiment-Analysis-Tool/models/README.md

 # Models
-Here will be a pickled version of each vectorizer as well as its trained model to use for sentiment analysis.
+This directory will contain a pickled version of each vectorizer as well as its trained model to use for sentiment analysis.